 Each evaluation will be carried out by its own panel.
 To ensure consistency between the evaluations and help build knowledge and experience ahead of BoP2.

 Each programme evaluations will obtain details of the possibilities/consequence of a + / – 10% funding scenario over the next 5 years.
-The evaluations will be completed by May 2019 to enable the information to feed into BoP2, which will begin in spring 2019 and report to Science Board in December 2019.
+The evaluations will be completed by October 2019 to enable the information to feed into BoP2, which will begin in 2019.

 Consideration should also be given as to whether each project still sits within the appropriate research area for future budgetary tensioning.